 - Click Save.

-The project file and associated items, including the project geodatabase and toolbox, are saved in a folder with the same name as the project.
+The project file and associated items, including the default geodatabase and toolbox, are saved in a folder with the same name as the project.

 For information about importing models and scripts from ArcMap to ArcGIS Pro, see the last two related topics below.